 If you buy shares in a UK company while you're abroad, you still have to pay Stamp Duty and get the transfer documents stamped.
 If you don't do this within the time limits you may have to pay a penalty and interest.

-If you buy foreign shares you don't usually have to pay Stamp Duty in the UK.
-But there may be foreign taxes to pay.
+If you buy foreign shares you don't have to pay Stamp Duty.
+If however you bring a share document into the UK transferring foreign shares there could be a charge to Stamp Duty.
+There may be other foreign taxes to pay.

 If you need any help with working out if you have to pay Stamp Duty, you can contact the HMRC Stamp Taxes Helpline.